 If you’re a student interested in applying for a scholarship or grant, you’ve come to the right place.

 Foster Care to Success scholarships are for undergraduate studies only, and are awarded based on a combination of merit and need, and funding levels are determined based on cost of attendance and availability of other resources.
 Awards range from $1,500 to $6,000 per academic year, and are renewable for up to five years if a student remains eligible.
 Scholarships are announced annually in June.
 Recipients and non-recipients are notified via email, at the email address provided in their online application.

-- have been in public or private foster care for the 12 consecutive months prior to their 18th birthday; OR have been adopted or placed into legal guardianship from foster care after their 16th birthday; OR they must have been orphaned for at least one year at the time of their 18th birthday.
+- have been in public or private foster care for the 12 consecutive months leading up to and including their 18th birthday; OR have been adopted or placed into legal guardianship from foster care after their 16th birthday; OR they must have been orphaned for at least one year at the time of their 18th birthday.

 - have been accepted into or expect to be accepted into an accredited, Pell-eligible college or other post-secondary school.